wso2/docs-is/en/docs/concepts/oidc/basic-client-profile.md

 These calls are to:

 1. obtain the one-time-use code by sharing the user credentials calling authorization endpoint (front channel).
-2. exchange the one-time-use code with an access token calling token endpoint.
+2. exchange the one-time-use code with an [access token]() access token calling token endpoint.
 This flow requires (back channel) client authentication using ‘client id’ and ‘client secret’.

 This approach is recommended for [confidential clients]()